How can I set up a CNAME record for my domain?

 NOTE: Please don't set up a CNAME record for a bare domain e.g., yourdomin.tld (@ hostname since it may affect the operation of the domain's MX records and, consequently, the email service.
 Thus, in most cases you will need to create a CNAME record for WWW (or other subdomain) and URL Redirect for @ that will point to http://www.yourdomain.tld/

-2. Select Domain List from the left sidebar and click on the Manage button next to your domain:
+(2) Select Domain List from the left side menu and (3) click the Manage button next to your domain:

-4. Find the Host records section and click on the Add New Record button (not able to edit Host Records?) in the Host Records section:
+(4) Navigate to the Advanced DNS tab and (5) click the Add New Record button (not able to edit Host Records?) in the Host Records section:

 If you have any questions, feel free to contact our Support Team.